madhujun16/SQ-launchpad-Backend/DEPLOYMENT_PAGE_IMPLEMENTATION.md

 - ✅ Integrates with Go Live API (requires `'deployed'` status)
 - ✅ Provides comprehensive error handling and validation

-The implementation is complete and ready for frontend integration.
+The implementation is **complete and deployed**.
+All code has been committed and pushed to both `main` and `render` branches (commit: `a1a8cf7`).
+The deployment page is fully functional and ready for frontend integration and testing.